DawidSkr/BankingManagementSystem/README.md

 - View the current account balance
 - Display the full transaction history
 - Show the user’s unique 10-digit account number
+- Save user data to a binary file for persistence
 - Log Out to end the current user session
 - Exit the application gracefully